 "A lot of times you can go in and disrupt a drug operation, and that’s good,” said Darrell Weaver, director of the Oklahoma Bureau of Narcotics and Dangerous Drugs Control.
 "But this time we were able to go in and totally dismantle an operation, from the producers to the sellers to the users.
 "The important thing here is these people are going into the rural parts of our state, away from the big cities, thinking they can go to an Anadarko, Oklahoma, and set up shop,” Weaver said.
 "Our message to them is that is no longer the case.”
 Complaints by local farmers of suspicious activity sparked the investigation, Caddo County District Attorney Bret Burns said.
 District 6 Drug Task Force agents began to uncover a suspected drug network that quickly mushroomed in size, prompting a request for assistance from state agents.
 The 24-hour surveillance of cell phone conversations led to the first major arrests in May.
 Court affidavits state that agents intercepted calls between Juan Ramos, 33, of Oklahoma City and Estanistao Casas, 52, of Anadarko regarding a drug deal in Oklahoma City.
 According to the affidavits, agents later observed Ramos hand Casas a white plastic bag near S Meridian Avenue and SW 29, prompting an arrest and seizure of the evidence — two pounds of methamphetamine with a street value of $20,000.
+Ramos, an illegal immigrant and suspected ringleader, remains in the Oklahoma County jail.
+Casas, an illegal immigrant who has been deported four times, posted $20,000 bail and was released after the May arrest.
 More Coverage: Oklahoma's Drug Cartels

 NewsOK.com has disabled the comments for this article.